 MitraClip involves threading a dime-sized clip through a catheter to the mitral valve.
 Once in place, it draws the valve’s two leaflets together to reduce leakage.

-“It’s as if the leaflets are curtains blowing in the wind that don’t come together to close off the light,” said Michael Salinger, MD, interventional cardiologist, MCW faculty member and one of the pioneers of MitraClip, who performed Pat’s procedure in May 2019.
-“It’s like taking clothespins, fastening them together in the middle, and stopping light from leaking through.”
+When the mitral valve leaks, it’s as if the leaflets are curtains blowing in the wind that don’t come together to close off the light.
+The MitraClip is like taking clothespins, fastening them together in the middle, and stopping light from leaking through.

-In Pat’s case, Dr. Salinger used two MitraClips to complete the successful repair.
+In Pat’s case, our team used two MitraClips to complete the successful repair.

 “I went from severe leakage to only mild,” Pat said.
 “That was amazing.”